Old Russian words and their meaning. Dictionary of obsolete words (based on works from the school curriculum)

 Bobyl is a lonely, homeless, poor peasant.

-Blockhead - a statue, idol, block.
+Blockhead - statue, idol, block of wood.

 Boris and Gleb are Christian saints, whose day was celebrated on May 2 according to Art.
 Art.